be-bold/terraform-aws-account-lookup/README.md

 }
 ```

-Call the module using this provider and decide whether to include the management account in the output lists or not:
+**Done**.
+Now call the module using this provider and decide whether to include the management account in the output lists or not (default is `true`):

 ```hcl
 module "lookup" {